Skip to main content

 Content Plan: The Blueprint for Execution

-• Types of content will be produced (blog posts, whitepapers, videos, etc.)
+• Types of content (blog posts, whitepapers, videos)

-In essence, the content plan is a blueprint that guides how exactly you’ll bring your broader strategy to life through well-defined actions.
+The content plan is a blueprint for bringing your broader strategy to life through defined actions.

 Content Strategy: An Overarching Framework

-A thorough strategic foundation ensures that every effort to develop individual plans remains purpose-driven and relevant for the organization and its target audience.
+A strategic foundation ensures every content development effort remains purpose-driven and relevant.p individual plans remains purpose-driven and relevant for the organization and its target audience.

 Linking Strategy and Plan Together

-To paint an analogy, consider content strategy as a long-term mission statement.
-In contrast, the content plan serves as specific initiatives or projects to fulfill this mission.
-The strategy keeps your message on message while plans act more tactically, outlining each step necessary for achieving goals within the broader strategic context.
+Think of content strategy as your long-term mission statement.
+In contrast, the content plan serves as specific initiatives to fulfill this mission.
+The strategy keeps your message consistent while plans outline tactical steps for achieving goals within the broader strategic context.

 Tom Winter